-The Company's Annual General Meeting ("AGM') was held on 29 Jun 2021.
-The AGM adopted the financial statements and the consolidated financial statements and discharged the members of the Board of Directors and the CEO from liability for the financial period 2020.

-The AGM resolved that no dividend would be paid for 2020.
+The AGM adopted the financial statements and the consolidated financial statements and discharged the members of the Board of Directors and the CEO from liability for the financial period 2021.
+The AGM resolved that no dividend would be paid for 2021.
+The AGM also adopted the Remuneration Report for the Company's governing bodies.